On construction of k-regular maps to Grassmannians via algebras of socle dimension two

 It occupies the major part of the current paper and we discuss it at length below.
 Let us only remark that the above Theorem~\ref{ref:mainthm} is close to optimal when employing the methods of~\cite{bjjm}, as follows from Theorem~\ref{ref:dimension:maintheorem} below.
-Hence radically new approaches are necessary to push the results on upperbounding $N(\tau, n, k)$ further.
-We also remark that the case $\tau = 1$ is qualitatively easier than the other ones, thanks to the fact that in this case one deals exclusively with Gorenstein algebras, see Section~\ref{sec:regularMaps} for details, and a mature theory of those algebras exists, thanks to their self-duality.
+Hence radically new approaches are necessary to improve the upper bounds on $N(\tau, n, k)$ further.
+We also remark that the case $\tau = 1$ is qualitatively easier than the other ones, thanks to the fact that in this case one deals exclusively with Gorenstein algebras, see~\S\ref{sec:regularMaps} for details, and a mature theory of classification of those algebras exists.